Sew a stylish cosmetic bag with my color block cosmetic bag tutorial!

 Color Block Curve Top Cosmetic Bag Tutorial

 Quilting weight cotton, scraps are okay

 9" (or longer) nylon zipper (affiliate link) Don't use a zipper with metal teeth!

 Cut out all pattern pieces.
 Mark notches with short snips less than ¼".

 Fuse fleece pieces to the back of the outside pieces.

-Press ¼” under on short ends of the zipper tabs.
-Press in half.
+Press ¼" under on short ends of the zipper tabs.
+Then, press in half.

 Press pocket piece in half lengthwise.